 - It appears possible to express the maximal Lyapunov exponent of an ergodic region as a weighted average of the characteristic exponents of the isolated periodic orbits in the region.
 I'm arguing with a referee over this issue.

-- I have been working on developing a quantum Lyapunov exponent which would share definition consequences with the classical exponent.
-I presented some of my results at a talk in Korea.
+- I continue to work on developing a quantum Lyapunov exponent which would share definition consequences with the classical exponent.

 Why did it take me nine years to get a master's degree?
 It didn't!
 After getting my degree from Iowa State, I spent a few months in Tennessee working with the Appalachian Service Project.
 Then, I joined the Peace Corps, and spent the next seven years deep in the South Pacific as a high school teacher.